aludayalu/exunreg24/data/invite.md

 Exun Clan’s flagship event of the year, we present Sudocrypt 14.0 this year, our annual international cryptic hunt.
 With thousands of participants and an exciting new system of game mechanics each year, levels are rewarding and sometimes challenging.
 Keep a lookout for the announcement and format for this year’s hunt (to be out soon)!

-However, first, what is a “cryptic hunt”?
+However, first, what is a "cryptic hunt"?
 To put it simply: Cryptic hunts are the online equivalent of treasure hunts and require you to hunt the internet for clues to solve questions.
 For more information, you can check out [**this**](https://docs.google.com/document/d/1bpeRtE2YC09lHyKIuPUFJkxxp1gfuPPvRneCMJxPv7U/edit?usp=sharing) resource.

 ## **Dates:**